For Boards

 What good management feels like.

-A board reading the previous sections can see the shape: a small portfolio, a manager who actually takes the call, an operating cadence the board can predict, vendor relationships measured in years, a manager who’s been on the property recently enough to know what’s changed.
+A Board reading the previous sections can see the shape: a small portfolio, a manager who actually takes the call, an operating cadence the Board can predict, vendor relationships measured in years, a manager who’s been on the property recently enough to know what’s changed.

 Tenure is the part most easy to overlook.
-The vendors a manager knows, the board-decision history they remember, the specific homeowners whose patterns they understand — all of it compounds.
-When a manager is at the same community for ten or fifteen years, the board doesn’t spend its first meeting of each year explaining the last one.
-A manager worth keeping is one the board doesn’t have to manage.
+The vendors a manager knows, the Board-decision history they remember, the specific homeowners whose patterns they understand — all of it compounds.
+When a manager is at the same community for ten or fifteen years, the Board doesn’t spend its first meeting of each year explaining the last one.
+A manager worth keeping is one the Board doesn’t have to manage.

-A well-run management firm is a multiplier on what a volunteer board can accomplish.
+A well-run management firm is a multiplier on what a volunteer Board can accomplish.
 The community’s CC&Rs are upheld year after year.
 The financials are predictable.
 Vendors are managed before problems become emergencies.
-The board can focus on governance and direction instead of running operations.
-That’s the work — and it’s what the board’s volunteers signed up to oversee in the first place.
+The Board can focus on governance and direction instead of running operations.
+That’s the work — and it’s what the Board’s volunteers signed up to oversee in the first place.

 Tell us about your community →